Skip to Content

 In Past Perfect

 The past perfect tense is used to describe an action that happened before another action in the past.
 To form the past perfect tense of “spread”, you need to use the auxiliary verb “had” and the past participle form of “spread”.
-Here are a few examples:
+Here are two examples:

-• By the time you arrived at the party, the news had already spread about the surprise guest.
+• By the time you arrived, the news had already spread.

 • The disease had spread to several countries before anyone realized the severity of the outbreak.